mattbatman/biblical/src/content/post/1-samuel.md

 		}
   },
   {
-    text: "Samuel was asked to leave by the Philistines.",
+    text: "David was asked to leave by the Philistines.",
 		start: {
 			book: "1 Samuel",
 			chapter: 29,
+			verse: 1
+		}
+  },
+  {
+    text: "David killed a raiding party of Amalekites.
+He spread the spoils across those who participated and did not participate in the battle.",
+		start: {
+			book: "1 Samuel",
+			chapter: 30,
 			verse: 1
 		}
   }